 Sherkin Island – The Island of the Arts

-Sherkin Island has all the seclusion of an island hideaway, yet lies just 10 minutes from Baltimore by ferry.
-It attracts a milder climate (when frost hits the lawns of Baltimore, you can find green grass out here), yet boasts stunning Atlantic scenery.
+Sherkin Island has all the seclusion of an island hideaway, yet it lies just 10 minutes from Baltimore by ferry.
+The island has a mild climate (when frost hits the lawns of Baltimore, you can find green grass out here), and yet it still boasts stunning Atlantic scenery to match any on the Wild Atlantic Way.

 Sherkin even offers a Visual Arts Degree Programme, and work by the island’s many artists and designers is sold at the Island Crafts Centre in Baltimore.